davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 4. For both modes of operation, you will need to `malloc` strings that stores the current path to a file.
 For instance, you would need a string to input into the `stat()` system call and you may need to store that path onto your stack for the printing of Mode-2 results.
 If you did not malloc your strings and instead declared them as local arrays, they will likely be out of scope by the time you need to print them.

-5. I would tackle this project recursively, so abstractly your program should be structured as such:
+5. It's ultimately your call, but I chose to tackle this project recursively, because file system traversal is so naturally recursive.
+Abstractly your algorithm might be structured as followed:
     ```txt
-    Given: a directory to explore
+    Input: a directory to explore
     If the given directory is not empty:
-        Iterate through each entry (which can either be a file or directory.)
+        Iterate through each entry (which can either be a file or another directory)
         If the current entry is a file
             Either print it or store it for later
         else: